 5. Playa de las Catedrales, Lugo

-This beach has been declared a ‘Natural Monument’ and is famous in Spain due to its extraordinary beauty.
+This summer beach has been declared a ‘Natural Monument’ and is famous in Spain due to its extraordinary beauty.
 It is located on the Galician coastline, on the border with Asturias.
 The spectacular giant rock formations that have been shaped over thousands of years by the winds and water make this place totally unique.

 6. El Monasterio de Piedra, Zaragoza

-7. The Amphitheatre of Mérida
+7. The Amphitheater of Mérida

 8. Bárdenas Reales, Navarra